 This financial report is designed to provide our citizens, customers, investors and creditors with a general overview of the Forest Preserve finances and to demonstrate the Forest Preserve's accountability for the money it receives.
-Questions concerning this report or requests for additional financial information should be directed to either Terry Hannan, Superintendent of the DeKalb County Forest Preserve at 110 E. Sycamore Street, Sycamore, IL 60178 or Peter Stefan, Finance Director, DeKalb County Government, Finance Office, 200 N. Main Street, Sycamore, IL 60178.
+Questions concerning this report or requests for additional financial information should be directed to either Terry Hannan, Superintendent of the DeKalb County Forest Preserve or Peter Stefan, Finance Director, DeKalb County Government, Finance Office, 200 N. Main Street, Sycamore, IL 60178.